 - The Tiger Teams project has adequate funding to resolve the problem

 - The problem's resolution could be applicable at other sites

 - Partial resolution could be adequate at the time of the request.

 John Gonzales notifies the applicant of the decision and provides an estimated start date and allocated hours, if applicable.

 Once a project is selected for assistance, a technical expert gathers information from the applicant, stakeholders, and other key contacts.
 The expert identifies the project requirements, and documented work begins.

 Work proceeds through teleconferences and site meetings with the expert and local stakeholders.
-At the conclusion of the project, the technical expert submits final documentation on the resolution and recommended future actions to the National Renewable Energy Laboratory, the U.S. Department of Energy, and the Clean Cities regional managers.
+At the conclusion of the project, the technical expert documents the final resolution and recommends future actions.